mochi-hpc/mochi-doc/docs/source/pymargo/01_rpc.rst

 .. important::
-   Do not use the argument names :code:`blocking` and :code:`timeout` when defining RPCs (or if you do, make sure you use them as positional argument when invoking the RPC).
+   Do not use the argument names :code:`blocking` and :code:`timeout` when defining RPCs (or if you do, make sure you use them as positional arguments when invoking the RPC).
 These argument keys are used by PyMargo to control the behavior of the call (more on that later).

 .. note::
-   Python installs a signal handler to catch keyboard interrupts, but this signal handler cannot run when the server is blocked on :code:`wait_for_finalize`, hence Ctrl-C won't kill your server.
+   Python installs a signal handler to catch keyboard interrupts, but this signal handler cannot run when the server is blocked on :code:`wait_for_finalize` or on C/C++ code more generally.
+   Hence Ctrl-C won't kill your server.
    Due to the interactions between the GIL and Argobots, it is also possible that a program does not terminate after an exception is raised.
 To kill such a program, you will have to resort to :code:`kill -9`.